-URGENT: The Champaign School Board purchased the extraordinarily historic and architecturally important 1884 Burnham house in order to destroy it for an additional parking lot.
+The Champaign School Board purchased the extraordinarily historic and architecturally important 1884 Burnham house in order to destroy it for a parking lot.
 The1884 Burnham House was designed by world famous architect Daniel Burnham.
 Burnham designed multiple iconic buildings all over the country and beyond including NYC's Flatiron Building, DC's Union Station, and the Chicago World's Fair.
 Champaign's Burnham house is one of only 10 existing residential properties designed by Daniel Burnham.
 The purchase and demolition will cost taxpayers millions - in exchange for a few additional parking spaces, the enormous loss of history, and the gutting of a very historic neighborhood.

 The school board is forging ahead to demolish the Burnham and several other properties before Central High School expansion plans are even firm.
 Demolishing a significant historical property is unethical.
 Rushing to do so, particularly when plans are not even set and may ultimately change, is reckless.
 Once it is gone, it is forever.